xamarin/xamarin-forms-samples/WorkingWithGestures/SwipeGesture/README.md

 ---
 name: SwipeGesture
-description: This sample demonstrates how to use the `SwipeGestureRecognizer` class to recognize a swipe gesture.
-For more information about this sample, see [...
+description: This sample demonstrates how to use the SwipeGestureRecognizer class to recognize a swipe gesture.
 topic: sample
 languages:
 - csharp